BOXWOOD Overview Information

 BOXWOOD Side Effects & Safety

-It’s UNSAFE to use whole boxwood leaf.
+It’s LIKELY UNSAFE to use whole boxwood leaf.
 It has serious side effects that the leaf extract doesn't seem to have.
 Whole boxwood leaf can cause poisoning, including life-threatening side effects such as seizures and paralysis.
 It can also cause death.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use whole boxwood leaf, whether or not you are pregnant or breast-feeding.
 Not enough is known about the safety of using boxwood extract during pregnancy or breast-feeding.
 Stay on the safe side and avoid use until more is known.